bartificer/programming-by-stealth/docs/pbs44.md

 You’ll get an error.
 Why?
 Because, as we learned last time, `let` declarations don’t get hoisted.

-Remember, the assignment operator (`=`) has the lowest precedence (we learned about operator precedence way back in [instalment 12](https://www.bartbusschots.ie/s/2016/04/01/programming-by-stealth-12-of-x-javascript-intro/)), so it happens after the ternary operator.
+Remember, the assignment operator (`=`) has the lowest precedence (we learned about operator precedence way back in [instalment 12](https://pbs.bartificer.net/pbs12), so it happens after the ternary operator.
 That means the ternary operator tries to access the `bartificer` variable before it’s been declared.
 The reason this weird line of code works with `var` is that `var` declarations do get hoisted.

-Even if `let` variables were hoisted, there would be an even bigger problem with using `let` to conditionally initialise a shared global namespace that may already be initialised like `bartificer` — `let` throws an error if you try to use it to re-declare an already declared variable!
+Even if `let` variables were hoisted, there would be an even bigger problem with using `let` to conditionally initialise a shared global namespace that may already be initialised like `bartificer` — `let` throws an error if you try to use it to redeclare an already declared variable!

-The second subtly I want to draw your attention to is that there were opportunities to reduce the scope of some variables, which is generally better.
+The second subtlety I want to draw your attention to is that there are opportunities to reduce the scope of some variables, which is generally better.
 It’s a good rule of thumb that you want the scope of your variables to be as small as needed, but no smaller.

 As an example, let’s look at `bartificer.ca.Automaton.prototype.step()`: